| Home | Photography | Diary | Travels | Treks |

 Caption

-I enter the D'Aguilar National park hitting the Araucaria Track like a bushwalk ninja, relieved to be walking relatively soft dirt track as opposed to yesterday's concrete pavement through the city and suburbs.
+I enter the D'Aguilar National park following the Araucaria Track, relieved to be walking relatively soft dirt track as opposed to yesterday's concrete pavement through the city and suburbs.
 The track stays close to the lake, nagivating its jagged twists, turns and surprises around long peninsulas and into deep coves full of aquatic vegetation hiding all manner of snakes and other dangerous water fauna.
-The quickly ascending sun reflects off the ripples now forming on the surface of the water.
-Groups of local joggers pass me by as I amble along the trail.

 Caption